 When the stopwatch is active for a specific property, After Effects automatically sets or changes a keyframe for the property at the current time whenever you change the property value.
 When the stopwatch is inactive for a property, the property has no keyframes.
 If you change the value for a layer property while the stopwatch is inactive, that value remains the same for the duration of the layer.

 When the stopwatch is active for a specific property, After Effects automatically adds or changes a keyframe for the property at the current time whenever you change the property value.

 To activate the stopwatch and enable keyframing, do one of the following

-When Auto-keyframe mode is on, modifying a property automatically activates its stopwatch and adds a keyframe at the current time.
+To turn auto-keyframe mode on, choose Enable Auto-keyframe from the Timeline panel menu.
+When Auto-keyframe mode is enabled, modifying a property automatically activates its stopwatch and adds a keyframe at the current time.

 Auto-keyframe mode doesn’t automatically activate the stopwatch for properties that aren’t interpolated, such as menus, checkboxes, and the Source Text property.

 Auto-keyframe mode is off by default.
 When Auto-keyframe mode is off, modifying properties and animating with keyframes behave as in previous versions of After Effects.

 After you set the initial keyframe for a property, After Effects displays the keyframe navigator.
 You can use the keyframe navigator to move from keyframe to keyframe or to set or remove keyframes.
 When the keyframe navigator box is filled with a diamond, the current-time indicator lies precisely at a keyframe for that layer property.
 When the keyframe navigator box is not filled , the current-time indicator lies between keyframes.

 To detach the keyframe navigator from the A/V Features column to function as its own column, choose Column > Keys from the Timeline panel menu.

 A. Keyframe at current time B. No keyframe at current time C. No keyframes for layer property